serras/emacs-haskell-tutorial/tutorial.md

 ```
 Add {-# LANGUAGE BangPatterns #-} to the top of the file? (y or n)
 ```
-If you have errors that cannot be fixed automatically, the key combination ``C-` `` will navigate around them.
+If you have errors that cannot be fixed automatically, the key combination `C-c C-z` will navigate around them.

 Note that the interpreter is a normal Haskell one, so you can run any command you want in the `λ>` prompt. `haskell-mode` contains many small features which make it more appealing to look and traverse Haskell values.
 Most of them do not need any special setup, except for my favourite: presenting a variable.
 To enable it, install the `present` package:
 ```